Why Fresh is Real?

 For that reason, my focus will be to help you prepare simple dishes with healthy ingredients that are free of the top allergens.

 My focus will be on what we can eat.
-If it’s not mentioned in my recipes or my blog, it’s probably best to avoid, especially if it’s something processed.
+If it’s not mentioned in my recipes or my blog, it’s probably best to avoid it, especially if it’s something processed.

 Whatever health or personal situation you are going through, processed foods should be completely eliminated.
 Even if it’s gluten-free, allergen-friendly or sold in the health aisle.

-My goal is to help you cook fresh, and healthy dishes like my Vegan Avocado Artichoke Spinach Salad.
+My goal is to help you cook fresh healthy dishes or gorgeous nutritious bread recipes.

 You might!
 Imagine all the good things that will happen to your body as you fuel it with clean, fresh and healthy ingredients.